Rethinking Dilated Convolution for Real-time Semantic Segmentation: Methods

 \subsection{Decoder}

 The decoder's job is to restore the local details lost in the backbone.
 Similar to DeepLabv3+\cite{deeplabv3plus2018}, we use $[k\times k, c]$ to denote a $k\times k$ conv with $c$ output channels.
 We take the backbone's last $1/4$, $1/8$, and $1/16$ feature maps as inputs.
 We apply a $[1\times 1, 128]$ conv to $1/16$, a $[1\times 1, 128]$ conv to $1/8$ and a $[1\times 1, 8]$ conv to $1/4$.
 We upsample the $1/16$, sum it with the $1/8$, and apply a $[3\times 3, 64]$ conv.
 We upsample again, concatenate with the $1/4$, and apply a $[3\times 3, 64]$ conv, before the final $[1\times 1, 19]$ conv.
 All convs except the final one are followed by BatchNorm\cite{batchnorm} and ReLU.
 The decoder is shown in \cref{fig:Decoder}.
-This simple decoder performs better than many existing decoders that have similar latencies.
-We experiment with different decoder designs in \cref{sec:decoderAblation}.
+This simple decoder performs better than many existing decoders that have similar latencies, as shown in \cref{sec:decoderComparison}.